top of page

 Most Affected Population

-Illicit drug usage is highest among people in their late teens through mid-20s.
+Illicit drug use is most prevalent among individuals in their late teens to mid-20s

 The video shows all the tools required to complete a standard drug test strip.
 Each strip tests for only one cutting agent.